How does ECT Therapy work? The Science Behind Therapy?

 This method involves placing electrodes on both sides of the head.
 This method is generally considered more effective in treating severe mental health conditions, as it stimulates a larger area of the brain.
 It tends to be more effective but also has a higher risk of side effects, particularly memory problems.

-Yes, combining ECT therapy with other forms of treatment is quite common.
+Yes, it is common to combine ECT therapy with other forms of treatment.
 A comprehensive approach can enhance the overall effectiveness of treatment and help manage symptoms.

 Some of the key benefits of ECT Therapy include: